apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 The atomicity and consistency constraints are as for `listStatus(Path, PathFilter)`.

+### `ContentSummary getContentSummary(Path path)`

+Given a path return it's content summary.

+#### Preconditions

+    exists(FS, path) else raise FileNotFoundException

+### Postconditions

+Returns a `ContentSummary` object with information such as directory count and file count for a given path.

+The atomicity and consistency constraints are as for `listStatus(Path, PathFilter)`.

 ### `BlockLocation[] getFileBlockLocations(FileStatus f, int s, int l)`

 #### Preconditions